 Naturalization papers can be a good source for this information, depending on the time period and locality.
 Remember, you’ll want to examine both the Declaration of Intention and the Petition for Naturalization.
 These two documents were usually filed years apart and could have been filed in different courts.
 They may contain significantly different information.
 Websites including Ancestry.com, Fold3.com and FamilySearch.org have collections of naturalization records or indexes for various places and years; also see our tips for finding ancestors’ citizenship papers.

-Also, you should be tracing not only your grandfather but all other relatives who came over from Ireland, to see whether their records give the county they came from.
+You should be tracing not only your grandfather, but also other relatives who came over from Ireland, to see whether their records give the county of origin.
 This includes siblings and other relatives who may have settled in other countries abroad.